GidiRabi/OS_Ex1/README.md

 # README

 This README provides detailed instructions and information about various aspects of the project mostly explaining each question.
+In each folder you'll find a terminal.txt file that contains a run of the program.
+In questions where files were created the files are attached and viewable, screenshots are included in unsaveable files & program execution.

 ## Table of Contents